-There were baskets piled up in the storefront, and the women were working surrounded by the baskets.
-Each basket was filled with quail eggs.
-These women seemed to be sorting the eggs.
-One after another, they picked up a small egg to check its condition.
-With such a large number of eggs, it must take a long time to sort through them all.
-The women were working quietly.
-They didn't even notice that I had stopped right in front of them.
+Women were working among the baskets piled up in the storefront.
+Every basket was filled with quail eggs.
+The women seemed to be sorting the eggs.
+One after another, they picked up a small egg and checked its condition.
+With so many eggs, it must take a long time to sort them all.
+The women were working silently, not even noticing that I had stopped in front of them.

-In my travels in Myanmar, I often see people selling quail eggs.
+When traveling in Myanmar, I often see people selling quail eggs.
 People in Myanmar like to eat quail eggs.
-People buy boiled eggs and pick them up on the roadside or in the bus when they get hungry.
-Here, they are treated like a snack.
+People buy the boiled eggs and pick them up on the side of the road or on the bus when they are hungry.
+Here, quail eggs are treated like a snack.

-In Japan, quail eggs are only associated with Chinese rice bowls and Chop suey, but here, people young and old eat them as if they were a small snack.
+In Japan, quail eggs are often only found in Chinese rice bowls and hapoh chai, but here, young and old alike are eating them as if they were snacks.
 I don't know why quail eggs are so popular in Myanmar.
-Perhaps it is because quail eggs are easier to raise than chickens, and quail eggs are much cheaper.
+Perhaps quails are easier to raise than chickens, and quail eggs are considerably cheaper.

 |Aug 2019 MYANMAR PEOPLE|